revsys/django-friendship/README.rst

     :alt: Build Status
     :target: http://travis-ci.org/revsys/django-friendship

-This application enables you to create and manage follows and bi-d This application enables you to create and manage follows and bi-directional friendships between users.
+This application enables you to create and manage follows and bi-directional friendships between users.
 It features:

 * Friendship request objects that can be accepted, rejected, canceled, or marked as viewed.